Contraz/demosys-py/README.rst

 Documentation
 -------------

 Project documentation can be found at readthedocs_.
 Optionally you can build your own docs from the ``docs`` directory.
+If anything is unclear or incorrect in the docs, please make an issue on it.
+This also applies when the docs are simply bad or too vague.
+Please also feel free to make pull requests on documentation.

 Features
 --------